 However not only are fats a contentious topic for fear of developing a pudgy pooch, many fur parents worry about the risk of developing pancreatitis when feeding a diet high in fat.

-Research headed up by Dr Mark Roberts at New Zealand’s Massey University put pen to paper on whether a high-fat diet indeed leads to pancreatitis.
+Research headed up by K9 Naturals in-house Nutritionist, Mark Roberts, at New Zealand’s Massey University put pen to paper on whether a high-fat diet indeed leads to pancreatitis.
 Over eight weeks, they compared the levels of triglyceride blood fats of dogs eating high-fat diets, versus dogs consuming high-carbohydrate diets.
 At the researches conclusion, the high-fat group showed lower levels of blood fats than the high-carb group.
 Furthermore, the research measured a key marker of pancreatitis in dogs called pancreatic lipase – and showed that dogs eating lots of animal fats all had levels within the normal healthy range.
 Maybe it’s the type of fat rather than its quantity which determines the risk of pancreatitis?

 So… How can a low-fat, high-carb diet cause high levels of blood fat?

 Food is fuel